-Coaching.
-All teachers received ongoing coaching supports on SDLMI implementation from trained district coaches beginning in the 2015-16 school year.
-Coaches visited teachers' classrooms a minimum of three times per year of implementation for approximately 45 to 60 minutes each.
-These visits were coordinated between coaches and teachers based on scheduling and occurred approximately every three months.
 Coaches conducted fidelity observations, using the same tool that teachers used for self-report (described subsequently), and this was used to structure discussions between coaches and teachers on areas of strength and areas in need of supports for implementation.
 Based on these conversations, additional resources were identified and shared to enhance ongoing implementation.
 Coaches participated in monthly in-person problem-solving and professional development meetings with staff from KU and the Sherlock Center at RIC to continue enhancing their supports for teachers over the course of the project.

 Interventions.
-As described, teachers in all participating districts implemented the SDLMI only in 2015-16.
-In 2016-17, teachers in half of participating districts were randomly assigned to implement the SDLMI + WF, while teachers in the other half of districts implemented the SDLMI only.
-In 2017-18, teachers in all participating districts implemented the SDLMI + WF.
-In the present paper, our primary focus is on fidelity and outcomes related to the SDLMI, although both interventions are described below to give the full context of the project.
+As described, teachers in all participating districts implemented the SDLMI only in 2015 to 2016.
+In 2016 to 2017, teachers in half of the participating districts were randomly assigned to implement the SDLMI + WF, whereas teachers in the other half of the districts implemented the SDLMI only.
+In 2017 to 2018, teachers in all participating districts implemented the SDLMI + WF.
+In this article, our primary focus is on fidelity and outcomes related to the SDLMI, although both interventions are described below to give the full context of the project.

-The Self-Determined Learning Model of Instruction.
+The SDLMI.
 The SDLMI (Shogren, Raley, et al., 2018) is an evidence-based teaching model intended to be used by educators to enable students to self-direct and self-regulate their actions in pursuit of their goals through a goal setting and attainment process.
 Teachers implemented the SDLMI with the objective of individualizing supports for students to set and work toward three or more goals during each year.
-Students set and worked toward goals related to transition and employment (e.g., career exploration, job shadowing, developing specific job-related skills, identifying internship or job opportunities), as well as other self-selected goals.
-The SDLMI has three distinct phases, which are each associated with a problem for the student to solve (Phase 1: What is my goal?, Phase 2: What is my plan?, Phase 3: What have I learned?).
+Students set and worked toward goals related to transition and employment (e.g., career exploration, job shadowing, developing specific job-related skills, identifying internship or job opportunities), as well as other selfselected goals.
+The SDLMI has three distinct phases, which are each associated with a problem for the student to solve (Phase 1: What is my goal?, Phase 2: What is my plan?, and Phase 3: What have I learned?).
 Each phase has four Student Questions, and the Student Questions lead students through a problem-solving sequence to solve the problem posed in that phase.
 Teacher Objectives are linked to the Student Questions and serve as a roadmap for what teachers want to achieve in supporting students to answer questions.
-Teachers individualized instruction and supports for students to engage with the Student Questions (e.g., verbal and visual methods or behavioral indicators and observations), along with modifications

-(e.g., alternate methods of communication or content presentation) based on their expertise and knowledge of student needs.
-Teachers also provided direct instruction on skills embedded in the SDLMI (i.e., antecedent cue regulation, choice making, communication, decision making, goal attainment, goal setting, problem solving, self-advocacy, self-assessment, self-awareness, self-instruction, self-monitoring, and self-scheduling) approximately twice per week using the Educational Supports defined in the model.
+Teachers individualized instruction and supports for students to engage with the Student Questions (e.g., verbal and visual methods or behavioral indicators and observations), along with modifications (e.g., alternate methods of communication or content presentation) based on their expertise and knowledge of student needs.
+Teachers also provided direct instruction on skills embedded in the SDLMI (i.e., antecedent cue regulation, choice making, communication, decision-making, goal attainment, goal setting, problem solving, self-advocacy, self-assessment, self-awareness, self-instruction, self-monitoring, and self-scheduling) approximately twice per week using the Educational Supports defined in the model.
 Teachers integrated students' goals and action plans into ongoing curriculum and instruction, as outlined in the SDLMI Teacher's Guide (Shogren, Raley, et al., 2018).